Should Your Child See a Doctor?

-Call 911 If…
+Call 911 Now

-- Difficulty breathing or is wheezing
+- Trouble breathing or wheezing

-- Difficulty swallowing, drooling or slurred speech with rapid onset
+- Trouble swallowing, drooling or slurred speech

-Call Your Doctor Now (night or day) If
+Call Doctor Now or Go to ER

 - Your child looks or acts very sick

-Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If
+Call Doctor Within 24 Hours

-- Severe pain is not improved 2 hours after pain medicine given
+- Severe pain and not better 2 hours after taking pain medicine

-Call Your Doctor During Weekday Office Hours If
+Call Doctor During Office Hours

 - You have other questions or concerns

-Parent Care at Home If
+Self Care at Home

-- Insect repellents (e.g., DEET), questions about
+- Insect repellents such as DEET, questions about

-Home Care Advice for Insect Bites
+Care Advice for Insect Bites

 Treatment for Insect Bites